1. flex is a new value of the display property

 The direction of the main axis of a flex container is always based on the

-.
+writing-mode.
 Therefore, if we created a layout of a page in Japanese

 using flex box, all values would change their order.